Cybersecurity best practices and DDoS defence strategies

 Nexusguard’s True-Hybrid solution solves the above mentioned CSP pain points by providing the following:

 • More flexibility in that it can accommodate and address the needs of customers with a variation of different requirements, and offer a combination of services all at the same time.

 • Multi-tenant support as a built-in feature, and full visibility and control to both providers and customers via Administration and Customer portals.

 • Ability to operate both on-premise, always-on first, and cloud first at the same time, while offering the flexibility of delivering either full on-premise or full cloud protection.

 • Seamless compliance with a mix of data sovereignty policies for on-premise, within the country and in the cloud.

-For more information, please read about Nexusguard’s True-Hybrid Managed DDoS Mitigation Platform.
+For more information, please read about Nexusguard’s True-Hybrid DDoS Solutions.